Analysis of Trade-offs in Fair Principal Component Analysis Based on Multi-objective Optimization: Numerical experiments

 \section{Numerical experiments}

-In order to verify the application of the proposed MOFPCA in real dimension reduction scenarios, we consider two datasets\footnote{We considered these datasets, as well as the adopted sensitive attributes, for the purpose of comparison, since some related works~\citep{Samadi2018,Kamani2019}, mentioned in Section~\ref{sec:related_work}, also used them in their experiments.}: Default Credit~\citep{Yeh2009} and Labeled Faces in the Wild (LFW)~\citep{Huang2008}.
-The experiments are presented in the sequel and all codes are available at https://github.com/GuilhermePelegrina/mofpca.git
+In order to verify the application of the proposed MOFPCA in real dimensionality reduction scenarios, we consider two datasets: Default Credit~\cite{Yeh2009} and Labeled Faces in the Wild (LFW)~\cite{Huang2008}.
+We considered these datasets, as well as the adopted sensitive attributes, for the purpose of comparison, since some related works~\cite{Samadi2018,Kamani2019}, mentioned in Section~\ref{sec:related_work}, also used them in their experiments.